How to Make a 3D Globe from 2D Vector Data

 4. Calculate the Geocentric Coordinates

-Add another AttributeCreator, in the parameters, create the following three attributes, these will calculate the geocentric coordinates:
+Add another AttributeCreator, in the parameters, create the following three attributes, which will calculate the geocentric coordinates:

 New Attribute Attribute Value